10-foot user interface

 Kodi is an example of home theater PC software, which is designed to be displayed on a TV.
 It can be controlled using a remote, a game controller, or a keyboard.

-In computing, a 10-foot user interface, 10-foot UI or 3-meter user interface is a graphical user interface designed for televisions.
+In computing, a 10-foot user interface, also known as a 10-foot UI or three-meter user interface or UI, is a graphical user interface designed for televisions.
 Compared to desktop computer and smartphone user interfaces, it uses text and other interface elements that are much larger in order to accommodate a typical television viewing distance of 10 ft.
 In reality, this distance varies greatly between households.
 Additionally, the limitations of a television's remote control necessitate extra user experience considerations to minimize user effort.

-In the past, these types of human interaction design (HID) interfaces were driven by remote controllers primarily using infrared (IR) codes signals, which are increasingly replaced by other two-way radio-frequency protocol standards such as Bluetooth while maintaining the use of IR for certain wake-up situations.
-The voice interfaces are also now purposed to provide a near-field experience in addition to the far-field experience of the likes of smart speakers.
-One of the requirements of voice-input 10-foot user interface is usually a device like smart speaker, over-the-top (OTT) TV box or smart television with Internet connectivity supported by an advanced operating system.
+In the past, these types of human interaction design (HID) interfaces were driven by remote controllers primarily using infrared (IR) signals, which are increasingly replaced by other two-way radio-frequency protocol standards such as Bluetooth while maintaining the use of IR for certain wake-up situations.
+Voice control is also available with many devices.

 Design

 User interface intended for a television.
 It can be used from different distances, some of which can be very large.

-The term "10-foot" or "3-meter" is used to differentiate this user interface style from those used on desktop computers, which typically assume the user's eyes are only about two feet (60 cm) from the display.
-This difference in distance from the display has a huge impact on the interface design, requiring the use of extra large fonts on a television and allowing relatively few items to be shown on a television at once.
-The name "10-foot user interface" is criticised for indicating a distance that is more symbolic than objective.
+The terms ten-foot and three-meter are used to differentiate this user interface style from those used on desktop computers, which typically assume the user's eyes are only about two feet (60 cm) from the display.
+This difference in distance from the display has a huge impact on the interface design, requiring the use of larger text and allowing relatively few items to be shown on a television at once.
+The term ten-foot user interface is criticised for indicating a distance that is more symbolic than objective.
 In fact, a 1920×1080 pixel resolution UI has a physical size that varies with the size of the TV set.
 This is why, in television, distance is expressed in picture heights (H) and not in metres (or feet).
 Furthermore, this 10-foot distance does not correspond to the optimal viewing distance or the Lechner distance (3.2 H for 1080 HD resolution and 1.6 H for 4K UHD resolution).
 Nor does it represent the actual distance at which televisions are used.
 The actual distance is greater than 10 ft in half of all households, but above all it varies greatly between households.
-This is why, when designing an interface for the TV set, it is important to position oneself at various distances to see what different parts of the population will actually see.
+When designing interfaces for TV sets, it is therefore recommended to position yourself at the various distances used in real-life households.